awsdocs/aws-sct-user-guide/doc_source/CHAP_UserInterface.md

    The assessment report view opens\.

-1. Choose the **Action Items** tab\.
+1. Choose the **Action items** tab\.

-   The **Action Items** tab displays a list of items that describe the schema that can't be converted automatically\.
+   The **Action items** tab displays a list of items that describe the schema that can't be converted automatically\.
 Choose one of the action items in the list\.
 AWS SCT highlights the item from your schema that the action item applies to, as shown following\.
 ![\[Action items tab\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/action_items_tab.png)

 1. Choose the **Summary** tab\.